-As a result of advances in public health and the development of lifesaving medical technology, Americans live longer than ever.
+As a result of advances in public health and the development of lifesaving medical technologies, Americans are living longer than ever.
 Death, when it comes, often follows a chronic or progressive illness.

-Pew seeks to improve end-of-life care by advocating for policies that help people make informed decisions about their treatment preferences, improve the documentation of these preferences, and hold health care providers accountable for honoring patient wishes and delivering high-quality care.
-Additionally, the project will highlight innovative ways of providing care to seriously ill people and their families as the patients reach the end of their lives.
+The Pew Charitable Trusts sought to improve end-of-life care by advocating for policies that help people make informed decisions about their treatment preferences, improve the documentation of these preferences, and hold health care providers accountable for honoring patient wishes and delivering high-quality care.
+Additionally, the project highlighted innovative ways of providing care to seriously ill people and their families as patients reach the end of their lives.

 Although advance directives play a key role in determining what kind of care patients wish to receive at the end of their lives, too few Americans—only about 34 percent of U.S. adults— have one.
 As a result, many patients do not receive end-of-life care that reflects their priorities.
 Read More